Your Complete Guide to a Tahiti Honeymoon

 Tahiti and Moorea

 Honeymooners often fly into Faa'a airport and then immediately book a flight to a smaller island, but Tahiti is well-worth a few days of exploration during your honeymoon.
-Take the 30-minute ferry to explore Moorea, go hiking on the island's interior, or spend an evening browsing the international food trucks and markets downtown.
+Take the 30-minute ferry to explore Moorea, go hiking on the island's interior or spend an evening browsing the international food trucks and markets downtown.

 Rangiroa

-Things to Do During a Tahiti Honeymoon
+Things to Do in Tahiti for Couples

 Scuba with shark in Tahiti